SWENG Plastic and Cosmetic Surgery in Singapore

 Most patients find this approach helpful.
 Dr Ng often reiterates that his role is to provide guidance, highlight to the patient if the choice of treatment is incorrect, but the final decision still lies with the patient.

-It is difficult to balance between providing detailed information and being mistaken as overselling.
+He normally provide a summary list of best plastic surgery procedures that is suited for the patient.
+It is difficult to balance between providing detailed information and being mistaken for overselling.

-Each patient encounter is unique and the length of consultation can be unpredictable because:
+Each patient encounter is unique.
+The length of consultation can be unpredictable because :

 - A scheduled short consultation may become longer because the patient may actually have multiple complicated issues.
 A complete explanation may take as long as 2-3 patients’ consultation time.
 It may be unfair to discuss less with the patient in order to keep the consultation duration within the scheduled time.
 In doing so, it would not be possible to provide a full discussion of the medical issue and management options.
 Dr Ng does not wish patients to make decision based on an overly simplified explanation.